Partitioning of a graph into induced subgraphs not containing prescribed cliques: Introduction

 \section{Introduction}

 All graphs considered in this paper are undirected, simple, and finite.
-For a graph $H=(V(H),E(H))$, let $N_H(v)$ (or for simply $N(v)$) be the set of neighbours of $v$ in $H$ and let $\deg_H{(v)}$ (or for simply $\deg{(v)}$) be $|N_H(v)|$.
+For a graph $H=(V(H),E(H))$, the neighborhood of $v$, denoted by $N_H(v)$ (or for simply $N(v)$), is the set of neighbors of $v$ in $H$.
+Also, the closed neighborhood of $v$, denoted by $N[v]$, is defined as $N[v] = N(v) \cup \{v\}$.
+Let $\deg_H{(v)}$ (or for simply $\deg{(v)}$) be $|N_H(v)|$.
 We denote the maximum degree and minimum degree of $H$ by $\Delta(H)$ and $\delta(H)$, respectively.
-Suppose that $W$ be each subset of $V(H)$.
+Suppose that $W$ is a subset of $V(H)$.
 The induced subgraph $H[W]$ is the graph whose vertex set is $W$ and whose edge set consists of all of the edges in $E(H)$ that have both endpoints in $W$.

-We recall that an independent set in a graph $H$ is a subset of its vertices, which does not contain any edge of $H$.
-The independence number of a graph $H$ is cardinality of a maximum independent set and is denoted by $\alpha(H)$.
+We recall that an independent set in a graph $H$ is a subset of its vertices that does not contain any edge of $H$.
+The independence number of a graph $H$ is the size of a maximum independent set and is denoted by $\alpha(H)$.
+A clique in a graph $H$ is a set of pairwise adjacent vertices.
+The clique number of a graph $H$, written $\omega(H)$, is the maximum size of a clique of a graph $H$.